vorburger/openstack-devstack-opendaylight-vagrant/Daexim/README.md

-Unless the Daexim feature is already included in your Karaf distribution (and e.g. in netvirt/vpnservice/distribution/karaf/ used in ../ it's not), you'll need to build and install it into your local ~/.m2 Maven repository to be able to install it into Karaf from there:
+Unless the Daexim feature is already included in your Karaf distribution (and e.g. in netvirt/vpnservice/distribution/karaf/ used in ../ it's not), you'll need to build and install it into your Karaf's Maven repository to be able to install it into Karaf from there:

     git clone https://git.opendaylight.org/gerrit/p/daexim.git